DrMarkusVoss/pumla/pumla_UsersGuide.md

 Puts all connections from the model repository onto the diagram.

+## Adding Tagged Values to Elements, Relations and Connections

 ### `AddTaggedValue( tag : string, value : string )`
-Adds a tag/value pair to the tagged value table of the next model element to be defined.
+Adds a tag/value pair to the tagged value table of the re-usable model element defined in the same file.

 Requires including `pumla_tagged_values.puml`.

 ### `PUMLAPutTaggedValues()`
 Puts the tagged value table enclosed by a rectangle in place.

 Requires including `pumla_tagged_values.puml`.

+## Diagram Filters

 ### `PUMLASetElementFilterOutType($type : string)`
 With this command you can set a filter that is applied to all